 There are at least 4 separate parts to daily laundry, and they have to be done in order.
 And, unfortunately, the worst part in my opinion (putting it away) fell at the worst, tiredest part of the day – right between dinner and bedtime.

-I can’t dry at night – I don’t run my dryer when we’re in bed ever since the Great Dryer Fire of 2011.
+I can’t dry at night and put away in the morning – I don’t run my dryer when we’re in bed ever since the Great Dryer Fire of 2011.

 Even if you use triggers for each part, it’s hard to find triggers to fit the bill.
 So I’d delay a step, delaying the whole process.